failmap/failmap/docs/source/topics/usage/command_line.rst

 Command Line Interface
 ======================

-When failmap is installed, the failmap command is available to perform all kinds of scans and other (more developer oriented) tasks on the command line.
+When Web Security Map is installed, the Web Security Map command is available to perform all kinds of scans and other (more developer oriented) tasks on the command line.

 Note that in general you don't need to use the command line as scans and configurations are all available in the admin interface.
 But